madprops/airc/README.md

 Edit what you need in the `config.user.json`, leave `config.json` intact, you can still use it as reference.

+Now you can `git pull` for updates any time without worrying about conflicts.

 ---

 These are the available settings: